cindyweng18/online-store/README.md

 ### For React

-1. Change your directory to Frontend and run: npm start
+1. Change your directory to Frontend and run: npm install
+2. To start the client side run: npm start